Sexual Wiring of Women's Breasts

 The stimulation of the nipple during breastfeeding increases the amount of the hormone oxytocin that circulates.
 Oxytocin is often referred to as the “cuddling hormone” because it is released by male and female mammals during close social encounters of various kinds (5).

-In addition to its general social effects, whereby a mother feels closeness for the baby she is feeding (and vice versa), there are other more specialized functions of oxytocin.
+In addition to its general social effects, whereby a mother feels closeness to the baby she is feeding (and vice versa), there are other more specialized functions of oxytocin.
 One is that milk flows, a reflex known as the “milk let-down response” familiar to mothers and dairy farmers alike.

 Another is sexual arousal and orgasm.
-Some women experiencing intense pleasure, even orgasm, from breastfeeding.
+Some women experience intense pleasure, even orgasm, from breastfeeding.
 This phenomenon was long written off as a mere oddity but neuroscientists are beginning to understand why it happens.

 Sexual wiring of women’s brains

 The great complexity of the female sexual response may be attributable to the fact that there is not one, but three sensory maps in the parietal cortex that light up in functional MRI images when the genitals are (self) stimulated.
-One represents the clitoris, another the vagina and the third represents the cervix.
+One represents the clitoris, another the vagina, and the third represents the cervix.

 All three of these maps also receive input when the nipple is stimulated.
 From a functional perspective, this means that the breast doubles as a truly sexual organ.
 It is not just an exciting visual stimulus for (most) men but also a key source of sexual pleasure for most women.
-As to the wiring of men’s nipples the jury is out.
+As to the wiring of men’s nipples, the jury is out.
 Some men’s nipples are also responsive to sexual stimulation but the brain response has yet to be mapped.

 1. Komisaruk, B. R., et al. (2011).
 Women’s clitoris, vagina, and cervix mapped on the sensory cortex: fMRI evidence.
 The Journal of Sexual Medicine, 8, 2822-2830.